Skip to content

 Take a few minutes to understand how each of your bank accounts is titled.
 Is it a joint account with right of survivorship?
 A POD account?
 An individual account?
 The titling determines what happens to the money.

-Joint accounts are great for immediate access to funds, but they are just one piece of a complete financial plan.
-They do not replace a will, they do not address retirement accounts, and they do not cover assets like real estate or investments.
+If you have accounts in your name only, adding a POD beneficiary is simple, free, and ensures the money passes quickly to the right person without probate.
+Most banks can set this up in a single visit.
+Joint accounts are great for immediate access to funds, but they are just one piece of a complete financial plan — they do not replace a will, they do not address retirement accounts, and they do not cover assets like real estate or investments.

-This is not just about legal rights — it is about practical access.
+Your family needs to know which banks you use, what type each account is, who is listed on each account, where to find account numbers and login information, and what automatic payments are connected to each account.
 Knowing you legally own a joint account is not helpful if you do not know which bank it is at or what the account number is.

 What Creditors Can Do

-- However, in some states and situations, creditors may have a temporary right to freeze or claim a portion of joint account funds
+If the deceased had debts, creditors can potentially make a claim against funds that belonged to the deceased before death.
+In most cases, the right of survivorship takes priority and the surviving holder keeps the funds.
+However, in some states and situations, creditors may have a temporary right to freeze or claim a portion of joint account funds.

 If the deceased had significant debts, the surviving joint account holder should consult an attorney before spending large amounts from the account.